PXL workshop on Governance of the Smart Specialisation Strategies

 Agenda and Presentations

-Chair: Fabrizio GUZZO, Territorial Development Unit, European Commission, Joint Research Centre (JRC), Seville, Spain
+Chair: Fernando Mérida, Territorial Development Unit, European Commission, Joint Research Centre (JRC), Seville, Spain

 Inmaculada Periañez Forte, Territorial Development Unit, European Commission, Joint Research Centre (JRC), Seville, Spain.

-The three partners under review, together with DG JRC representatives and experts, will comment on the main recommendations and lessons learnt emerged during the PXL exercise.
+Collective reflection and conclusions: The three partners under review, together with JRC representatives and experts, commented on the main recommendations and lessons learnt emerged during the PXL exercise.

-Conclusions and follow-up activities will also be provided during this final session.
+Conclusions and follow-up activities were also be provided during this final session.